GenericMappingTools/GMT.jl/docs/src/gallery/buffergeo/buffer.md

 ```

 Next we will draw geodesic circles with 500 km radius with center on the orthodrome vertices.
 And to do it we need ofc to compute those circles.
-We compute the circles with the `cirgeo` function.
+We compute the circles with the `circgeo` function.

 ```julia
 c = circgeo(ortho, radius=500, unit=:k);